nicolasdanelon/UnofficialDocs/source/extensibility/macros.rst

 ..
 XXX: do we need to escape every kind of quotations marks?

-If you're editing a macro by hand, you need to escape quotation marks, blank spaces and backslashes by preceding them with ``\``.
+If you're editing a macro by hand, you need to escape quotation marks, blank spaces and backslashes, by preceding them with ``\``.

 Where to Store Macros
 *********************

-Macro files can be stored in any package folder, and they will show up under **Tools | Macros | <PackageName>**.
+Macro files can be stored in any package folder, and then will show up under **Tools | Macros | <PackageName>**.